Cookies on BBB.org

 (Getty images)

-Whether you're buying a gift card online or grabbing one off the shelf at a store, shop carefully to make sure you're not falling for a scam.
-In a recent twist to this scam, known as "gift card draining," criminals tamper with gift cards in stores using handheld scanners to capture card information, then periodically check the balance by calling the retailer's 800 number.
-Once the card is activated, they either create counterfeit cards, use the information to shop online, or divert the funds to their own cards, leaving the buyer with an empty gift card.
+Here’s how the gift card scam works: Scammers tamper with gift cards in stores using handheld scanners to capture card information, then periodically check the balance by calling the retailer's 800 number.
+Once the card is activated, they either clone and create counterfeit cards, use the information to shop online, or divert the funds to their own cards, leaving the unsuspecting buyer with an empty gift card.

-Before purchasing a gift card online, BBB recommends the following tips:
+Before purchasing a gift card, BBB recommends the following tips:

 • Treat it like cash.
 Report the card to the issuer immediately if it is lost or stolen.
 Most issuers have toll-free telephone numbers for reporting lost or stolen cards—find them on the card or online.